ReceiptManager/receipt-parser-server/README.md

 # ReceiptManger server

-All the needed info about how to "install | use | enjoy" `receipt-parser-server` is present at [readTheDocs](https://receipt-parser-server.readthedocs.io/en/master/)
+All the needed info about how to "install | use | enjoy" `receipt-parser-server` is present [here](https://receipt-parser-server.readthedocs.io/en/master/).

 ---